shinezyy/my_vim_conf/README.md

 ### Plugins

-Jedi was recommended for pythoner before.
-Now YCM is recommended.
+Jedi and supertab are recommended for pythoners.
+If you write python only, just skip YCM installation.

+#### YCM Installation
+For Cppers, YCM is recommended.
 Because it helps completion in not only coding, but also many other editing stuff, although it's heavy...
-**I do not recommend to install YCM with vundle, especially in China...**
+**I do not recommend to install automatically YCM with vundle, especially in China...**
 Because of poor accessibility to github, the download rate is usually lower than 200 KiB/s.
 In consequence, automated installation might be failed, and a manual